Guidance

 Local authority reporting on spending

-Successful local authorities will be expected to complete and return a MOU before funding is provided.
-The MOU will not be legally binding but will further set out expectations for how the grant funding should be used.
+Successful local authorities were expected to complete and return an MOU.
+The MOU was not legally binding but further set out expectations for how the grant funding should be used.

-The MOU will be sent to individual local authorities or the cohort of local authorities that have been successful in securing funding following the EOI process.
-The MOU will include information about future reporting requirements.
+The MOU was sent to individual local authorities or the cohort of local authorities that have been successful in securing funding following the EOI process.
+The MOU included information about future reporting requirements.

 We will seek evidence from local authorities that: